lafleurdeboum/blocnotes/README.md

 Just another sort of pastebin for the moment, nothing fancy.
 Supports Markdown though.

+## Requirements

+You will need a server that does html with php+sqlite support ; all the comments will be stored in an sqlite database (namely, `admin/notes.db`).
+Your users will need a web browser.
+Javascript support should be optional (though recommended for decent user experience).

 ## Install

 `git clone` it somewhere with http access. make shure the http server has write